BrownieO/Conlang-notes/Vocabulary/Math/numbers.md

 ## Suffixes
 Suffixes go in the rightmost digit.
 - Cardinal numbers have no suffix.
-- The ordinal suffix is "yem" or "esim".
-Adjetivation also works.
+- The ordinal suffixes are "yem", "esim", "ideon" or "idu".
 - The fractional suffix is "ake".
 First, write the nominator and denominator separately.
 Then, append the suffix to the denominator.